Vagabonds RUFC: Origin of the name

 When the club was formed, it was forced to train and play on the rugby pitches nearby because it had no grounds of its own.
 These pitches were then owned by Douglas Rugby Club (and still are to this day).
 Due to this lack of a home, the name 'Vagabonds' was soon adopted.
 Also, due to the sharing of a pitch for many years, a fierce rivalry now exists between Douglas Rugby Club and Vagabonds.
 Since 2019, the second XV have been known as the "Hornets" due to the black and gold striped kits they wear.

-2013 Shield Winners

-Vagabonds B Team won the Manx Shield in 2013 after a 10-year wait following victory over Castletown in terrible weather conditions.
-The success was well met around the league as Vagabonds are such a popular and well thought of club amongst their peers.
-The chino's were worn with pride that evening by all members of the squad.

 Team colours

 The traditional club colours are black, white and gold.
-The current first team kit consists of a white jersey with a gold band across the chest along with the club crest and sponsor (currently local telecommunications company; Sure), black shorts and black and gold striped socks.
+The Men's and Ladies' kit consists of a white jersey with a gold band across the chest along with the club crest and sponsor, black shorts and black and gold striped socks.
 The Hornets kit is a black and gold striped design.
-The Second XV kit is sponsored by Colbournes.
-Both kits are manufacture by Canterbury.
+The current principal sponsors of Vagabonds are Sure, Isle of Man Steam Packet Company and Tower Insurance Company Ltd. The Hornets kit is sponsored by Colebourn.